boxwise/boxtribute-landing-nextjs/data/ourimpact/our_impact.md

 ---
-title_of_the_page: Our Mission
-intro_text: "<p>Our purpose is to truly make a difference for vulnerable people by addressing the fundamental issues that prevent humanitarian aid from effectively aiding those in need today. </p><p>Boxtribute empowers local grassroot actors and everyday people at all levels to run large-scale cooperative relief operations.
-  By using technology we close the gap between what is needed and what is provided.</p>"
-subtitle_1: goals
 title: Our Mission
-text: "<p>Our purpose is to truly make a difference for vulnerable people by addressing the fundamental issues that prevent humanitarian aid from effectively aiding those in need today.</p><p>Boxtribute empowers local grassroot actors and everyday people at all levels to run large-scale cooperative relief operations.
-By using technology we close the gap between what is needed and what is provided.</p>"
 section_1:
   text: "<p>Our purpose is to truly make a difference for vulnerable people by addressing
     the fundamental issues that prevent humanitarian aid from effectively aiding those